 How to Become a Surgical Technologist in Utah

 Medical patients are in a vulnerable state when entering an operating room for surgery.
 Surgical technologists need to be attentive to the needs of patients when preparing them for surgery.
-Gentleness and a calm demeanor is necessary for a successful operation.
+Gentleness and a calm demeanor are necessary for a successful operation.
 Additionally, surgical techs will need strong attention to detail and the ability to take direction well.
-You may be responsible for transporting patients from hospital beds onto surgical tables, ensuring the proper handling of medical instruments and equipment during an operation, and sterilizing operating rooms when a surgery is complete.
+You may be responsible for transporting patients from hospital beds onto surgical tables, ensuring the proper handling of medical instruments and equipment during an operation, and sterilizing operating rooms when surgery is complete.
 [En Español]

 Requirements for Becoming a Surgical Technologist in Utah

-A number of U.S. states, including Utah, do not set laws to regulate the practice of surgical technology.
+Several U.S. states, including Utah, do not set laws to regulate the practice of surgical technology.
 In states like these, it will be left up to each employer to determine if you are qualified to do the job.
 However, taking proactive steps such as enrolling in an accredited surgical tech program and obtaining national certification will help you establish your skillset and expertise before seeking employment.

 When looking for schools, it is important to find programs that will provide you with a quality education to ensure a more successful career.
 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES) are two highly-regarded accrediting organizations setting standards for medical schools across the U.S. If you want to receive a top-notch education as a surgical technologist, you will want to find a school on either of these lists.
-Enrolling into one of these programs is also an eligibility requirement to sit for the national voluntary exam that will certify you as a surgical technologist.
+Enrolling in one of these programs is also an eligibility requirement to sit for the national voluntary exam that will certify you as a surgical technologist.

-If you worked for the hiring department of a hospital, you would likely seek out the most qualified candidates in order to ensure that patients receive the best care.
+If you worked for the hiring department of a hospital, you would likely seek out the most qualified candidates to ensure that patients receive the best care.
 Hence, in addition to your education as an aspiring surgical tech, adding an internship to your resume will undoubtedly set you apart from other candidates during your job search.
-Previous hands-on experience will help employers see you as someone who already knows a significant amount about job functions, standards and best practices within the trade.
+Previous hands-on experience will help employers see you as someone who already knows a significant amount about job functions, standards, and best practices within the trade.
 Some surgical tech programs will offer this real-world experience as part of your education.
 However, if you attend a school that does not offer this type of training, finding an internship at a local hospital or medical facility could greatly increase your chances of finding employment immediately upon graduation.

 While the ABHES currently has no schools accredited for surgical technology in Utah, the CAAHEP lists multiple schools as suitable for surgical techs in the state.
 A few of these programs are listed below:

 - Davis Technical College allows students to complete a certificate program in surgical technology, which can be earned in as little as 10 months.
-Tuition for this program is currently about $4,844.
-Students must pass a drug screen, criminal background check and have prior work experience or education in the health care field.
+Tuition for this surgical technology program is currently about $4,844.
+Students must pass a drug screen, and criminal background check and have prior work experience or education in the health care field.
 It is required that this prior experience involved some degree of patient care.

 - Dixie State University allows offers an Associate of Applied Science degree in surgical technology, which will take two years to complete.
 Tuition and fees are currently $5,832.
 Students will complete laboratory demonstrations, which will involve hands-on practice as well as supervised clinical experiences in actual patient-care facilities.

 - Mountainland Technical College offers a certificate program in surgical technology.
-As part of this program, students will learn surgical technology basics including asepsis, microbiology and infection control.
+As part of this program, students will learn surgical technology basics including asepsis, microbiology, and infection control.
 Tuition is currently $3,668, and the program can be completed in one year.